ericchsieh/UBC-Climate-Measurement---Analysis/README.md

 - Work effectively as part of a group

+## Final Project
-### Final Project: "Correlation Analysis of ENSO Effects on Sea Surface Temperature and Ocean pH: A Comparative Study of the Pacific and Atlantic Oceans (1989-2014)"
+#### Topic: "Correlation Analysis of ENSO Effects on Sea Surface Temperature and Ocean pH: A Comparative Study of the Pacific and Atlantic Oceans (1989-2014)"

 #### Key Points
 - El Niño and La Niña Impacts: El Niño typically causes warming of surface waters and a reduction in nutrient-rich upwelling, while La Niña results in cooler surface temperatures.
 Both phenomena affect marine ecosystems, which is why understanding their impact on SST and pH is crucial.